 The student must follow these procedures:

-The vehicle must be parked in a location specified by Safety and Security, usually at the far end of the Water Plant Lot, across from Tewksbury.
+- The vehicle must be parked in a location specified by the Director of Safety and Security.

 It is the student’s responsibility to meet the agreed-upon obligations concerning their vehicle.
 Any costs incurred by Bard College concerning a vehicle in violation of this agreement will be charged to the student’s account.